SeqWare/queryengine/seqware-queryengine-webservice/README.md

 For update purposes (and credit), this is a copy of [swagger-ui](https://github.com/wordnik/swagger-ui).

+Note that if your swagger documents are hosted on a remote server (such as a VM) you will need to change the value of 'localhost' to something more appropriate such as a hostname/ip address in  src/main/webapp/WEB-INF/web.xml and  src/main/webapp/ui/index.html

 ## Database connectivity

 If you want your web service to talk to a query engine back-end, please ensure that your .seqware/settings file is setup as described in seqware-queryengine/README.md